See your personalised rates

 Late repayments can cause you serious money problems.
 See our debt help guides.

 As an apprentice, you may find you’re a bit strapped for cash.
-While an unsecured personal loan may be suitable if you’re looking to borrow as an apprentice, you may find it hard to be approved for a loan if you don’t have much employment history or are earning under a certain amount.
+While an unsecured personal loan might be suitable if you’re looking to borrow as an apprentice, you might find it hard to be approved for a loan if you don’t have much employment history or are earning under a certain amount.

 Thankfully, there are several other loan options for apprentices, especially if you can provide evidence that your role is eventually transitioning to a full-time, salaried position.
-While it may be better to borrow money from friends or family, this may not always be possible.
-In that case, you might want to explore these alternatives:
+Although it might be better to borrow money from friends or family, this might not always be possible, and it can result in relationship issues if things go wrong.
+For this reason, you might want to explore these alternatives:

-These are credit cards aimed at people with a poor credit score.
-The credit limits are lower and the interest rates higher than with traditional cards, but they do allow applicants to build their credit score with each timely repayment.
+These are credit cards aimed at people with a poor credit score or no credit history, and they can be easier to get accepted for.
+The credit limits are lower, and the interest rates are higher than with traditional cards, but they allow applicants to build their credit score with each timely repayment.
+This could help them get access to more credit in the future.

 The government offers Advanced Learner Loans to help apprentices with the costs of learning at this level.
-Your eligibility for these loans isn’t based on your income and there are no credit checks involved.
-Instead, it’s based on your age, training provider, nationality and residency status.
-This is a good first step for apprentices who are looking for financial assistance.
+Your eligibility for these loans isn’t based on your income, and there are no credit checks involved.
+Instead, eligibility is based on your age, training provider, nationality and residency status.
+You must be at least 19 years old on the first day of your course.
+These loans are a good first step for apprentices looking for financial assistance.
+The minimum amount you’ll get is £300, and this is paid directly to your college or training provider.

-Guarantor loans are when a guarantor agrees to pay off the balance of a loan if the applicant is unable to do so.
-If you have a guarantor to support your loan, lenders are more likely to loan to you.
+Guarantor loans are when a family member or close friend agrees to be a guarantor and steps in to pay the loan’s balance if the applicant cannot do so.
+If you have a guarantor to support your loan, lenders are more likely to offer you a loan as the risk is reduced.
+But it’s also a big responsibility for the guarantor.

 These short-term loans are easy to be approved for, but the interest rates are astronomical.
 Consider these a last resort once all other avenues have been explored.